Level/rocksdb/README.md

 ## Supported Platforms

-We aim to support _at least_ Active LTS and Current Node.js releases, Electron 4.0.0, as well as any future Node.js and Electron releases thanks to [N-API](https://nodejs.org/api/n-api.html).
-Because N-API has an experimental status in node 6 and early 8.x releases, the minimum node version for `rocksdb` is `8.6.0`.
+We aim to support _at least_ Active LTS and Current Node.js releases, Electron 5.0.0, as well as any future Node.js and Electron releases thanks to [N-API](https://nodejs.org/api/n-api.html).
+The minimum node version for `rocksdb` is `10.12.0`.

 The `rocksdb` npm package ships with prebuilt binaries for popular 64-bit platforms and is known to work on: